Skip to main content

 Personal data means data which relates to a living individual who can be identified from that data, or from that data and other information which is in the possession of or is likely to come into the possession of IGS.

 Where necessary IGS processes personal data to deliver our services effectively.
-We will not use personal data unless we need it, and where possible the data will be anonymised or pseudonymised.
-We do not sell personal information to any other organisation for the purposes of direct marketing.
+We will not use personal data unless we need to, and where possible the data will be anonymised or pseudonymised.
+We do not sell personal data to any other organisation for direct marketing or any other purpose.

 We may need to use some information about you to: